 The API integration mode will allow big taxpayers and accounting software providers to interact with the Invoice Registration Portal through their own software.
 For this purpose, server details of their own systems must be registered with the e-invoice system.
 The IRN can be generated and validated for invoices either one at a time or in bulk, similar to the E-Way Bill system using the APIs.
 Prerequisites for integration include a IT enabled invoice generation system with a static IP address, pre-production system to test the API interface and SSL based domain name.

-IRP provides a mobile app on the play store or App store, which carries out some functions of the IRP as discussed above.
+IRP has proposed a mobile app on the play store or App store, which carries out some functions of the IRP as discussed above.
 The user must register the IMEI (International Mobile Equipment Identity) number of the mobile phones through which the IRN needs to be generated on the e-invoice system

 Taxpayers can also utilise the services of the GST Suvidha Provider (GSP) such as ClearTax to help them carry out their e-invoice related compliances.